Cape Verde national football team: 2010s

+2020s: Rapid rise and World Cup qualification

 Cape Verde qualified for the 2023 Africa Cup of Nations and were drawn into Group B. They defeated Ghana 2–1 in the first group stage match when Garry Rodrigues scored a late match-winning goal in the second minute of stoppage time.
 In their second match, Cape Verde defeated Mozambique 3-0.
 This result, along with others in the group, meant that Cape Verde entered the final group match already having secured passage to the knockout stage as the winners of Group B. In the last group stage match, Cape Verde faced Egypt.
 After the Egypt had scored a go-ahead stoppage time goal, Bryan Teixeira equalised deep into stoppage time to secure a 2–2 draw.
 In the Round of 16, Cape Verde faced Mauritania, and captain Ryan Mendes scored a crucial penalty late in the second half to send them to the quarter-finals, where Cape Verde faced South Africa.
 The match ended in a goalless draw after 120 minutes, thus sending it to penalties.
 Cape Verde were knocked out of the tournament after failing to convert four of their five penalty kicks, losing the shootout 1–2.

-Cape Verde qualified for the 2026 FIFA World Cup after winning their qualifying group in October 2025.